BoryaGames/CatMagick/README.md

   },
   "sessions": {
     "secret": "p2ssw0rd!", // if your project requires sessions to authorize the user, make a secure password for encrypting them, no default
-    "secureCookie": false // if your cookies should be HTTPS, defaults to true, you must disable it if you're using HTTP, or your sessions may not work
+    "secureCookie": false // if your cookies should be https, defaults to true, you must disable it if you're using HTTP, or your sessions may not work
   }
 }
 ```